tibocub/hypertools/README.md

 # HyperTools

-A collection of cli tools embed in a single app to easily sync data bewteen devices in P2P.
-P2P is usefull in this case since it allow us to send data between two online devices without the need to host a service on a server.
+A suite of cli tools and a javascript cli/tui program framework Program created with hypertools can:
+- Easily and securely connect to another of your devices with hypertools installed (easy file and data transfers between devices)
+- Store and sync data automatically across user devices (the data is always up-to-date like in webapps but it's free and your data stays yours)

-The app automatically catch up to the latest available updates when another device is online.
+The app automatically catch up to the latest available database updates when another device is online.

 ### Use Case 1 - Personal Devices Only :